BaptisteLoquette/Generation-CelebA/README.md

 # Generation-CelebA
-Faces generative models on the CelebA Datasets
+Faces generative models on the CelebA Dataset

+  1. VAE With Semantic Interpolation
+  2. CVAE